Ann Summers: Retail

 The first Ann Summers shop was opened in 1970 in Marble Arch, London, from which it grew to six shops.

 Ann Summers was purchased in 1971 by brothers Ralph and David Gold, who turned it from a standard sex shop into an established high street brand and lingerie boutique.
 In 1981, David Gold installed his daughter Jacqueline Gold (who was the Executive Chair of Ann Summers) and she introduced the Party Plan concept.
 The retail operations for all of Ann Summers' shops are managed from their Head Office in Whyteleafe, Surrey and, as of December 2010, Ann Summers operated 144 retail outlets across the UK, Ireland, the Channel Islands and Spain.

 The shops offer lingerie, underwear, cosmetics, swimwear and sex toys.
 The stores sell two million Rampant Rabbits, a kind of vibrator developed by Jacqueline Gold, per year.

 Ann Summers parties

 Jacqueline Gold initiated the Party Plan concept in 1981.
 The Ann Summers parties were conceived as a means of circumventing regulations restricting the display of sex toys as well as a marketing tactic.
-Their popularity quickly grew and Ann Summers now employs over 7,500 Party Organisers, coordinated from the Head Office in Surrey.
+Their popularity quickly grew and Ann Summers once had over 7,500 Party Organisers working for Party Plan, coordinated from the Head Office in Surrey.
 There were around 4,000 Ann Summers parties every week in the UK in 2003.

-The Ann Summers parties include the presentation of sex toys and lingerie in the informal setting of someone's home, usually the home of one of the attendees.
-It can also involve the perusal of a catalogue, and often there are party games.
+The Party Plan concept ended in October 2025.